Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The four variable case

 \section{The four variable case}

-In this section we prove Conjecture $1$ when $n\le 4$ (Theorem \ref{allp}), and some stronger results when furthermore $d=3$ (Proposition \ref{prop:3} and its corollary). \begin{thm} Let $f$, $n$, $s,$ and $d$ be as in the introduction and suppose that $n\le 4$.
+In this final section we prove Conjecture $1$ when $n\le 4$ (Theorem \ref{allp}), and a slightly stronger result when furthermore $d=3$ and $s=0$ (Proposition \ref{prop:3}). \begin{thm} Let $f$, $n$, $s,$ and $d$ be as in the introduction and suppose that $n\le 4$.
 Then Conjecture \ref{con1} holds for $f$. \end{thm}